 - Skin Care Products: Just because skincare products are designed to help improve your complexion doesn’t mean they’ll actually deliver on the promise for every person who tries them.
-The trick to avoiding product-based breakouts is to look for products that are non-comedogenic—meaning they won’t clog your pores.
+The trick to avoiding product-based breakouts is to look for products that are non-comedogenic—meaning they claim not to clog your pores.

 Wash With a Salicylic Acid Cleanser

 While you can absolutely seek out any salicylic acid cleanser and give it a whirl, it helps to know what exactly to look for.
-Typically speaking, cleansers formulated with two percent of salicylic acid work best.
-However, if you have super dry or sensitive skin, you may want to opt for less—think: 0.5 to one percent—to reduce the risk of irritation.
-Additionally, if you’re pregnant or breastfeeding, Chang says to avoid salicylic acid, as it’s related to aspirin and can raise the risk for intracranial bleeding.
+Typically speaking, acne cleansers are formulated with two percent of salicylic acid.
+However, if you have super dry or sensitive skin, you may want to opt for less—think: 0.5 to one percent—to try to reduce the risk of irritation.
+Additionally, if you’re pregnant or breastfeeding, avoid salicylic acid, as it’s related to aspirin and can raise the risk for intracranial bleeding, according to Chang.

 Once you’ve selected your cleanser, simply cleanse your skin morning and night with the product.
 It’s as simple as that.